REE Automotive: Business model

 REE Automotive was structured for a capex-light business model with horizontal alliances with tier-one manufacturers.
 Among its partners are American Axle, Mahindra & Mahindra, Musashi Seimitsu, and KYB.
 The company said that unlike Tesla or Rivian who spend billions of dollars building manufacturing capacity, REE Automotive will use its partners' existing excess manufacturing capacity which allows it to quickly scale up production.
 The company assembled parts provided by its partners onto its corner modules and platforms at the company's manufacturing facilities.
 The company aimed to provide, along with its partners, "a full turn-key solution" for electric vehicle fleets, which includes the sale of full vehicles, and services such as vehicle financing and charging infrastructure.
 These services were meant to allow companies' fleets to transition from internal combustion engine vehicles to electric vehicles.

 Small commercial electric vehicle startups like REE Automotive attempted to fill the void in commercial EV offerings left by traditional automotive manufacturers in the late 2010s.
 The startup companies expected to beat the traditional manufacturers to market, or partner with them, or be acquired by them.
 Traditional manufacturers like Ford and GM have since started to fill the commercial EV void, bringing the small manufacturers into direct competition with them and leading to difficulties in raising funding and generating sales to large customers.
 This put small manufacturers like Arrival, Canoo, Lordstown, and ELMS in financial difficulties.
 REE Automotive hoped to overcome these issues with its P7 offerings and its horizontal business model.

 As of 2024 REE Automotive planned to sell truck fleets to rental companies such as Penske and U-Haul, provide its corner modules to truck manufacturers such as Hino, and sell trucks to various fleet operators through its distributor network.
 REE estimated the total addressable market of its P7 platform was over 200,000 class 3 to class 5 trucks a year in the US, according to research by BloombergNEF.

 Pivot to software

+REE halted production in 2025 after it couldn't secure major automaker partners or large institutional buyers.
 The company announced in May 2025 that it will pause its production plans and focus instead on their software offerings to OEMs and technology companies.